See Nutshell in action!

 Billion-dollar valuations are the gold standard in modern business, especially if your company is involved with any kind of technology.
 These businesses built their financial strength on the backs of great sales teams, and while not all of them have achieved unicorn status (yet), their approaches to sales make them well placed for continued growth.

-Between people who lined up to buy the first iPods and iPhones, and those who watched Jobs a few too many times, the story of Apple’s revival in the 2000s and its ascent to a $3 trillion valuation is fairly well known.
+Between people who lined up to buy the first iPods and iPhones, and those who watched Jobs a few too many times, the sales history and story of Apple’s revival in the 2000s and its ascent to a $3 trillion valuation is fairly well known.

 Steve Jobs deserves much of the credit for aligning every facet of Apple’s business around two things: world-class products and a universal approach to selling.